This is Tom's TypePad Profile.

 London, England

-An Englishman returned from twenty years abroad blogs about the death of liberty in Britain
+An Englishman returned after twenty years abroad blogs about threats to liberty in Britain

 Recent Activity